MichaelvanLaar/mvlkss/README.md

 This is a work in progress.
 This documentation should reflect the current state of development, but may be incomplete.

+If you need a pair programming buddy who knows the tech stack used in this project, you may want to ask the custom GPT [custom GPT “Web developer for MvLKSS based projects”](https://chat.openai.com/g/g-64y755npL-web-developer-for-mvlkss-based-projects) (ChatGPT Plus required).

 ## Prerequisites

 The following must be installed on your machine: